Disco: 1979–1981: Controversy and decline in popularity

-However, Jello Biafra of the Dead Kennedys, in the song "Saturday Night Holocaust", likened disco to the cabaret culture of Weimar-era Germany for its apathy towards government policies and its escapism.
-Mark Mothersbaugh of Devo said that disco was "like a beautiful woman with a great body and no brains", and a product of political apathy of that era.
+The line 'This ain't no disco' sure stuck!
+Remember when they would build bonfires of Donna Summer records?
+Well, we liked some disco music!
+It's called 'dance music' now.
+Some of it was radical, camp, silly, transcendent and disposable.
+So it was funny that we were sometimes seen as the flag-bearers of the anti-disco movement.

 New Jersey rock critic Jim Testa wrote "Put a Bullet Through the Jukebox", a vitriolic screed attacking disco that was considered a punk call to arms.
 Steve Hillage, shortly prior to his transformation from a progressive rock musician into an electronic artist at the end of the 1970s with the inspiration of disco, disappointed his rockist fans by admitting his love for disco, with Hillage recalling "it's like I'd killed their pet cat."

 Anti-disco sentiment was expressed in some television shows and films.
 A recurring theme on the show WKRP in Cincinnati was a hostile attitude towards disco music.
 In one scene of the 1980 comedy film Airplane!, a wayward airplane slices a radio tower with its wing, knocking out an all-disco radio station.
 July 12, 1979, became known as "the day disco died" because of the Disco Demolition Night, an anti-disco demonstration in a baseball double-header at Comiskey Park in Chicago.
 Rock station DJs Steve Dahl and Garry Meier, along with Michael Veeck, son of Chicago White Sox owner Bill Veeck, staged the promotional event for disgruntled rock fans between the games of a White Sox doubleheader which involved exploding disco records in centerfield.
 As the second game was about to begin, the raucous crowd stormed onto the field and proceeded to set fires and tear out seats and pieces of turf.
 The Chicago Police Department made numerous arrests, and the extensive damage to the field forced the White Sox to forfeit the second game to the Detroit Tigers, who had won the first game.

 Disco's decline in popularity after Disco Demolition Night was rapid.
 On July 12, 1979, the top six records on the U.S. music charts were disco songs.
 By September 22, there were no disco songs in the US Top 10 chart, with the exception of Herb Alpert's instrumental "Rise", a smooth jazz composition with some disco overtones.
-Some in the media, in celebratory tones, declared disco "dead" and rock revived.
+Some in the media, in celebratory tones, declared disco dead and rock revived.
 Karen Mixon Cook, the first female disco DJ, stated that people still pause every July 12 for a moment of silence in honor of disco.
 Dahl stated in a 2004 interview that disco was "probably on its way out [at the time].
 But I think it [Disco Demolition Night] hastened its demise".